Why Tokyo?

 Japan's Economic Heart

 Tokyo is an international center of economic activity.
-By itself, it accounts for around 20% of Japan's GDP—a figure that puts it on a par with the entire country of Mexico.
+By itself, it accounts for around 20% of Japan's GDP, a figure just behind the Netherlands and larger than that of Turkey.
 The bustling streets of Tokyo never fail to amaze visitors to the city.
 Another draw for anyone planning a school trip here is the abundance of industry- and economy-related facilities that welcome visiting tour groups.

 The Hub of Japan The Hub of Japan